Alabama Paralegal Career and Salary Guide

-This guide to paralegal careers is written to help those interested in the legal field learn how to become a paralegal in Alabama.
-On this page, you will find Alabama paralegal salary information along with job and salary projections and helpful resources to help you launch your paralegal career.
+This guide to Alabama paralegal careers is designed to help those interested in the legal field learn how to become paralegals and compete in the paralegal job market in Alabama.
+On this page, you will find information about the steps to becoming a paralegal in Alabama and paralegal salary, along with occupational projections and helpful resources to help you launch your paralegal career.
 Get started on your career journey using the directory below.

 - Paralegal Certification

 - Paralegal Career and Salary Outlook

 Like most other states, there are no required certifications for paralegals in Alabama, who are also referred to as legal assistants in the state.
 Therefore, paralegals working in Alabama enter the profession from a variety of backgrounds.
 Formal paralegal education, such as a degree or certificate in paralegal studies, voluntary national certification, and work or internship experience can help aspiring paralegals when they enter the job market.
 You can also learn more about national certification with our guide Steps to Become a Paralegal.

 1. Earn a degree or certificate in paralegal studies.